 Are you looking for something lighter?
 Consider topping your summer salad with the pineapple and shrimp.
 Add grilled mango and bell peppers to your salad as well.
 Or simply serve your grilled goodies in a hot dog bun with tomatoes, red onion, and dill pickles.

 Bonus.
-Looking for another kabob recipe for your Memorial Day cookout?
+Looking for another kabob recipe for your cookout?
 Try this Yummy Soy Shish Kabobs recipe.
 It’s made with mushrooms, eggplants, bell peppers, red onion, cherry tomatoes, and of course, tofu.
 You’ll love it!